 Using your phone, you'll still get some depth in your photo (image with the palm tree is an iPhone photo).
-If you use a camera, you'll have a more "blurry" foreground and background if your aperture is low enough.
+The new portrait modes on phones can mimic the depth of field well too!
+Shooting with a camera, you'll have a more "blurry" foreground and background if your aperture is low enough.

 Create Movement While Shooting

 If you want to make your travel photos more interesting, add some movement while you're shooting!
 Life isn't static, so your photos shouldn't be either.
 Incorporate movement with hair, "running" or "walking", spinning, swimming, splashing, or anything to create interest!